Psychotherapy is an effective treatment that is often combined with other treatments.

-- Cognitive behavioral therapy is a blend of cognitive (thought) and behavioral (action) therapy.
-It may benefit people diagnosed with depression, anxiety, bipolar disorder, eating disorders or schizophrenia
+- Cognitive behavioral therapy (CBT) is a blend of cognitive (thought) and behavioral (action) therapy.
+It may benefit people diagnosed with depression, bipolar disorder and anxiety and OCD-related disorders.

 - Family-focused therapy seeks to improve relationships, which may help improve treatment outcomes